villeava/IoTTicket-PythonLibrary/README.md

 from iotticket.models import datanodesvalue from iotticket.client import Client
 </code></pre>
-The iotticketpythonclient is the main library to be used.
+The iotticket.client is the main library to be used.
 All the rest above is used to create objects of its class.

 ### Provided funtion in client